|Atlantic County Government

 Larry Pacentrilli, Commander

 The American Legion Post 469 - John A. Kuzman Memorial offers many activities for the community.
 These activities include publishing a directory every year for Longport residents, sponsorship of the annual Memorial Day parade and serving refreshments after the ceremony.
-They make contributions to many area causes, including St. Jude's Hospital and delivering $300-$400 of fresh fruit to the Veteran's Home in Vineland.
+They contribute too many area causes, including St. Jude's Hospital and delivering $300-$400 of fresh fruit to the Veteran's Home in Vineland.